If you are in crisis, call Colorado Crisis Services: 1-844-493-8255. More resources: Crisis Resources.

 Boulder

-Boulder DBSA is a peer-led support organization for people experiencing depression and bipolar disorder.
+Boulder DBSA is a peer-support group for people living with mood disorders like depression and bipolar disorder.

 This includes those with diagnoses, friends/family and care givers.
 We offer weekly peer-support groups, links to resources at the national DBSA web site as well as resources on this web site.